phrugsa-limbunlom/PickSmart/README.md

 ## 📌 Overview

 PickSmart is a distributed and AI-powered product discovery platform that leverages the large language model and distributed system to provide real-time product search, contextual question-answering, and personalized product recommendations.
-The system integrates a Retrieval-Augmented Generation (RAG) architecture with a search agent for product discovery across multiple e-commerce marketplaces.
+The system integrates a Retrieval-Augmented Generation (RAG) architecture with a search agent (Hybrid RAG) for product discovery across multiple e-commerce marketplaces.

 ## 🚀 Usage